6 Hacks to Trigger an Action in Your Email Campaigns

-For your email marketing to work better, you should take into consideration their demographics, purchase history, and the kind of pages they visit or the resources they download.
+For your email marketing campaign to work better, you should take into consideration their demographics, purchase history, and the kind of pages they visit or the resources they download.
 On the basis of this information, you should plan out your campaigns, thereby ensuring subscriber loyalty and preventing unsubscribes.Birthdays and anniversaries are the best days for sending personalized emails.
 See how TopShop has leveraged this opportunity in their birthday email.

 2. Bowing down to Visual Hierarchy

 Your email design should reflect intentionality and meaning, rather than visual appeal that delivers no value to the subscriber.
 An important aspect of good design is the visual hierarchy that enables the presentation of information in an organized manner with clear headings and sub-headings.

 Follow the principle of inverted pyramid wherein the most crucial information comes at the top and rest of the information is arranged in the order of decreasing importance.
 Directional cues also are a good idea to tempt the subscribers to take action.